-Oh, and you can’t walk down a street with her without learning that her gardening clippers are in her purse so she can spontaneously clip a flower she likes — not to put on display, but to root and grow more of!
+Oh, and you can’t walk down a street with her without learning that her gardening clippers are in her purse so she can spontaneously clip a flower she likes — not to put on display, but to root and grow more of.

 Today’s breakfast dish is called by some “egg n’ the hole” among other names, but in my parents’ house, it was always called a Hollywood Egg, and my mom always made it with an onion bagel — never a slice of bread.

 - 2 teaspoons unsalted butter

-- 1/4 teaspoon finely minced garlic
+- ¼ teaspoon finely minced garlic

-- 1 whole onion bagel cut in half
+- 1 whole onion bagel, cut in half

-- 2 eggs
+- 2 large eggs

-- About 1 tablespoon of your favorite cheese grated (I use Gruyère)
+- about 1 tablespoon of your favorite cheese, grated (I use Gruyère)

-- Sea salt and freshly ground black pepper
+- salt and freshly ground black pepper